scinlp-workshop/scinlp-workshop.github.io/index.md

 To submit an abstract, please send an email to **scinlp@googlegroups.com** with the subject line "SCINLP submission: [TITLE]".
 Please include:

 * One-page abstract in PDF format as an attachment.
 Abstracts will be lightly reviewed to ensure that the topic is within the scope of the workshop.
 * Indicate which of the authors will be presenting the work.
-We require each accepted work to provide a **2 minute video** recording of the presentation.
+We require each accepted work to provide a **~3 minute video** recording of the presentation.
 We will reach out with video uploading instructions *after* acceptance notification.
+Video length requirements may change depending on the number of submissions.
 * Indicate the scientific domain(s) and source(s) of scientific text relevant to the submission; for example, scientific domain could be “Genomics” while source of text could be “Peer-reviewed papers from PubMed”.

-Please use the same [LaTeX template](https://github.com/akbc-conference/style-files/blob/master/akbc-latex.zip?raw=true) that you'd use for submitting to AKBC.
+**Writing guidelines:**  These abstracts will be longer than the typical abstracts for a full research paper.
+Figures and tables are allowed, but will count toward the length limit.
+References will *not* count toward the length limit.
+We allow abstracts that summarize a collection of works under a unified theme (e.g., a series of closely-related papers that build on each other or tackle a common problem).
+For formatting examples, see the accepted abstracts from last year's [SLKB](https://sites.google.com/view/akbc-sci/home#h.p_gSgV1fypJAMf) workshop at AKBC 2019.

-All accepted submissions and videos will be made available online prior to the workshop and remain accessible afterwards.
+All accepted abstracts (and their videos) will be made available online prior to the workshop and remain accessible afterwards.

 If you have a disability and require accommodation in order to fully participate in the workshop, please let us know and we'll be in touch to discuss how we can best address your needs.